Rawdon, Quebec: Geography

-Rawdon is located at the beginning of the Canadian Shield mountains.
+Rawdon is located at the south edge of the Canadian Shield mountains.
 Its lakes and mountains make it a destination for summer tourism with its many camps and cottages.
 It is also home to a number of natural landmarks, including Dorwin Falls, Cascades Park, Manchester Falls and a municipal beach.

 In summer, temperatures can soar as high as 35 °C while temperatures as cold as −30 °C can be felt in winter.

 The nearest mountain to Rawdon is Mont Pontbriand.